Pictured above: Parsley haw (Crataegus marshallii) by Chris M. Morris (CC BY 2.0). Click on terms for botanical definitions. View post as a PDF.

-Parsley haw is a deciduous flowering shrub or small tree.
+Parsley haw (Crataegus marshallii) is a deciduous flowering shrub or small tree.
 Its many showy flowers have five white to pinkish petals and conspicuous red anthers.
 Leaves are triangular with deeply incised lobes and toothed margins.
 They are alternately arranged.
 Fruits are bright red, apple-like berries.
 The plant is often multi-trunked with scaly grayish bark.
 Branches are usually thorny.

 Parsley haw occurs naturally in moist wooded slopes, floodplains and riverine forests.
 Its flowers, which bloom in the spring, are an important source of nectar for a variety of pollinators.
 The plant is a larval food source for many butterfly and moth species, and provides food and shelter for birds and small mammals.